 Annual precipitation ranges from 14-16”, with most of the precipitation occurring during spring and again in fall months.
 Winters are mild, with average lows below freezing and highs averaging 35-45 F, December through March.
 Summers are lows in the mid-50s and highs in the 80s.
 A unique weather attribute for the immediate area is the Chinook (warm) winds that occur regularly during winter months, allowing for open pasture conditions and spring like temperatures.

 The Jorgenson-Mydland Ranch provides habitat for a variety of wildlife, including pheasant, Merriam’s turkey, Hungarian partridge, sharp-tailed grouse, white-tailed deer, pronghorn, and mule deer.
 Several other species of non-game birds and small mammals can also be observed on the property.
 There may also be opportunities to propagate a pond fishery in one of many existing reservoirs on the property.
 Other recreational opportunities include hiking, horseback riding, mountain biking, and photography.

 The current ranch operations include livestock (cattle) grazing and hay production, both of which are leased to local neighbors.
 There may be opportunity to increase irrigated hay ground and production through irrigation development and the securing of additional stored reservoir water rights, in addition to the adjudicated State of Wyoming water rights that currently exist.

-The Jorgenson-Mydland Ranch has significant conservation values and ecological features of great importance, enough to protect in perpetuity.
+The Mydland Ranch has significant conservation values and ecological features of great importance, enough to protect in perpetuity.
 With the ranch’s close proximity to the City of Sheridan, the potential for sub-division and development was real.
-The current owners were able to secure the property and protect it though a conservation easement, which fully enables the continuation of agricultural and recreational activities, along with a building envelope for the future owners.
+The current owners were able to secure the property and protect it though a conservation easement, which fully enables to continuation of agricultural and recreational activities, along with a building envelope for the future owners.